 Singapore delays appeal hearing on disabled man’s execution

-Nagaenthran K. Dharmalingam, 33, was scheduled to be executed by hanging on Wednesday for trying to smuggle a small amount of heroin into the country — less than 43 grams (1.5 ounces).
+Nagaenthran K. Dharmalingam, 33, was scheduled to be executed by hanging on Wednesday for trying to smuggle less than 43 grams (1.5 ounces) of heroin into the country.

-The Malaysian national was sentenced to death in November 2010, under Singapore’s strict anti-drug laws.
-Previous attempts to reduce his sentence to life in prison or receive a presidential pardon have all failed, despite pleas from the international community and rights groups.
+The Malaysian national was sentenced to death in November 2010 under Singapore’s strict anti-drug laws.
+Previous attempts to reduce his sentence to life in prison or receive a presidential pardon failed, despite pleas from the international community and rights groups.

-The Court of Appeal’s Judge Andrew Phang said Nagaenthran had tested positive for COVID-19, after the defendant had been brought into dock but then abruptly taken away again.
+The Court of Appeal’s Judge Andrew Phang said Nagaenthran had tested positive for COVID-19, after the defendant had been brought into dock but was then abruptly taken away.

 The court dismissed a prosecutor’s suggestion to have Nagaenthran testify via video.